Irish and Irish Red and White Setters

 The Irish Setter Today

 The Irish Setter is a racy, refined dog.
-He is handsome, full of quality with untiring energy but demonstratively affectionate.
-There is no specified height or weight limits on this rich chestnut coloured breed.
+Handsome, full of quality with untiring energy, he is also demonstratively affectionate.
+While there is no specified height or weight limits on this rich chestnut coloured breed, an extreme type with an exaggerated coat and general structure is seen more often than the classical type.

 The head is long and lean, the skull oval in shape, a well defined occiput and a moderately sloping stop between the raised eyebrows.
 The head planes are parallel and the moderately deep muzzle is of the same length as the skull.
 The flews must not be heavy or pendulous and the nose can be dark walnut, dark mahogany or black.
 He has a normal scissors bite.
 Set under his brows are his almond shaped eyes which can be dark hazel to dark brown but always with a kind expression.
 Although the ears are set on low and well back, they must be of thin texture and never heavy like a hound's.